 I have experience working with a wide variety of clients and a passion for helping people.
 I'm a registered member of the BACP - the professional association for members of the counselling professions in the UK.
-I also currently provide feedback on students skills practice for a CBT Diploma Course.
+I've previously assisted with a CBT Diploma Course.

 I provide CBT in Glasgow, usually with a modern self-compassion focus.
 I tailor a treatment plan in collaboration with each client to provide a bespoke service for the maximum effect in as few sessions as possible.

 Usually between 6 and 12 sessions is optimal, and we discuss this from the outset.
 CBT is not open-ended, it's designed to make a big impact on your wellbeing and functioning in a short amount of time.
-Often clients feel confident to end therapy before the initial planned course, we review things regularlaly and it's great to do a final session early when this happens.
+Often clients feel confident to end therapy before the initial planned course, we review things regularly and it's great to do a final session early when this happens.
 With that being said you can always come back in the future, whether for a one off 'booster session', of if events have led you requiring a bit of extra support we can set some new goals and work towards them too.
 Clients often find it a comfort to know they don't have to be on their own with mental health issues ever again, even if the vast majority of clients don't need further help.

 CBT, or Cognitive Behavioural Therapy, is an evidence-based treatment for many psychological conditions.
 It's used widely in the NHS and around the world.
 It's based on an accepted understanding that our thoughts, feelings, behaviours and even many physical sensations (often including muscle tension, headaches & IBS) are connected.
 Increasing our awareness of these processes in ourselves empowers us to make conscious positive changes.
 It requires some effort on your part but you'll be supported to do this and the benefits are profound.
 I firmly believe almost everyone could benefit from some CBT.
-Even if you've tried it before all therapists are different, and often NHS or other services are so time/resource limited that the effect is also limited.
+Even if you've had therapy before, and whatever the outcome, all therapists are different, and often NHS or other services are so time/resource limited that the effect is also limited, even when using CBT.
 At Robert Brown CBT we move along at a pace that works for you, more in line with how CBT should be.

 It turns out a great deal of what adversely affects our self-esteem and self-worth is a self-critical mindset we often learn in childhood.
-Discovering that this isn't your fault, that we're all human and merely trying to get on as best we can may sound silly, or even confusing, but with some help we can begin to make it an outlook which leads us to be kinder to others and more importantly much kinder to ourselves.
+Discovering that this isn't your fault, that we're all human and merely trying to get on as best we can may sound silly, or even confusing, but with some help we can begin to make it an outlook which helps you to be kinder to others and more importantly much kinder to yourself.
 You may as well be friends with yourself!

 Compassionate CBT blends classic CBT with a Compassion Focussed Therapy ethos.
-If you find you blame yourself (or even others) for all your problems, or are prone to strong feelings of guilt or shame on yourself Compassionate CBT can help you re-appraise the situation, giving you a supportive, non-judgemental space to do this.
+If you find you blame yourself (and/or others) for all your problems, or are prone to strong feelings of guilt or shame Compassionate CBT can help you re-appraise the situation in a supportive and non-judgemental space.